-Code of Conduct constitutes the basis for our business processes and guides us in our relations with employees, customers, suppliers, business partners, shareholders, public institutions, the environment, and society.
-We provide our employees with a working environment where they feel safe, comfortable, and valued, and that fits the nature of the job performed.
+The ethical principles that form the basis of business processes guide the Company on how to conduct relations with the employees, customers, suppliers, business partners, shareholders, and public enterprises, as well as the environment and society.
+The Company provides its employees with a working environment where they feel safe, comfortable, and valued, and that fits the nature of the job they perform.

-In 2019, we amended our Ethical Principles in alignment with our sector and developed SOK Marketler A.S.
-Code of Conduct.
+Ethical Principles were renewed in 2019 in accordance with the sector and \$OK Marketler A.\$.
+Ethical Principles were established.
 Code of Conduct governs matters such as human rights and employee rights, the environment, health and safety, and data privacy while specifying the requirements to prevent behavior involving corruption, bribery, and payments to facilitate or accelerate business.
-Every year, we run training courses on the Code of Conduct for our employees.
-The Code of Conduct serves as a guiding light for us in our relations with all our stakeholders, first and foremost our contracted suppliers.
+Employees are provided with trainings on ethical principles every year.
+Ethical principles guide \$OK Marketler in all its stakeholder relations, especially in the contracts concluded with suppliers.